 - 1. RME shall only be allowed by special permit from the Planning and Economic Development Board in accordance with G.L. c.
 40A, §9, subject to the following statements, regulations, requirements, conditions and limitations. - 2.
 A RME is subject to site plan review by the Planning and Economic Development Board pursuant to Section 3.5, which shall be coordinated with the special permit process. - 3.
 A special permit for a RME shall be limited to one or more of the following uses that shall be prescribed by the Planning and Economic Development Board: - a.
 Cultivation of Marijuana (horticulture) - b.
 Manufacturing, processing and packaging of marijuana for recreational use and the delivery and transport of marijuana and marijuana products to other RMEs, but not to consumers - c.
 Independent testing laboratory - 4.
 Recreational Marijuana Retailers and Recreational Marijuana Social Establishments are not allowed by right or special permit anywhere in Medway. - 5.
 The RME special permit application shall include the following: - a.
 The name and address of each owner of the facility; - b.
 Copies of all required licenses and permits issued for the RME to the applicant by the Commonwealth of Massachusetts and any of its agencies; - c.
 Evidence of the Applicant's right to use the site of the RME for the RME, such as a deed or lease; - d.
-A statement under oath disclosing all of the applicant's owners, shareholders, partners, members, managers, directors, officers, or other similarly-situated individuals and entities and their addresses.
-If any of the above are entities rather than persons, the Applicant must disclose the identity of the owners of such entities until the disclosure contains the names of individuals;
+A statement under oath disclosing all of the applicant's owners, shareholders, partners, members, managers, directors, officers, or other similarly-situated individuals and

-- e.
+- entities and their addresses.
+If any of the above are entities rather than persons, the Applicant must disclose the identity of the owners of such entities until the disclosure contains the names of individuals; - e.
 A certified list of all parties in interest entitled to receive notice of the hearing for the special permit application, taken from the most recent tax list of the town and certified by the Town Assessor; - f.
 A detailed site plan that includes the following information: - i.
 A detailed floor plan of the premises of the proposed RME that identifies the square footage available and describes the functional areas of the facility including but not limited to sales, storage, cultivation, processing, food preparation, etc. - ii.
 Proposed security measures for the RME, including lighting, fencing, gates and alarms, etc., to ensure the safety of qualifying patients, their caregivers, and facility employees and to protect the premises from theft. - g.
-A copy of the policies/procedures for delivery service.
+A copy of the policies/procedures for delivery service. - h.
+A comprehensive noise mitigation plan prepared by a qualified acoustical consultant (whose qualifications include Institute of Noise Control Engineering (INCE) board certification or equivalent experience).